 In June 2013, we agreed to issue a warrant to a commercial partner as part of an overall commercial relationship pursuant to which the warrant holder has the right to purchase 1.5 million shares of our common stock at a strike price of \$12.94 per share.
 The warrant vests in four equal annual installments of 375 thousand shares (beginning in June 2014) and expires in June 2020.
 Our issuance of the warrant was a private placement exempt from registration pursuant to Section 4(a)(2) under the Securities Act of 1933, as amended.
 This warrant is not actively traded and is valued based on an option pricing model that uses observable and unobservable market data for inputs.
-During the three and six months ended June 30, 2014, we recognized approximately \$0.7 million and \$1.3 million of the warrant fair value as a reduction to transaction processing and other revenue.
+During the three and nine months ended September 30, 2014, we recognized approximately \$0.6 million and \$1.9 million, respectively, of the fair value of the warrant as a reduction to transaction processing and other revenue.
+During the three and nine months ended September 30, 2013, we recognized approximately \$0.8 million of the fair value of the warrant as a reduction to transaction processing and other revenue.